+From planetary viewing opportunities and a small meteor shower to a solar eclipse that will be at least partially visible across a large stretch of the northern hemisphere – June has a lot going on!
 In addition to all this, the Milky Way dominates the June night sky in the northern hemisphere, and it’s easier to see than you realize.
 Grab your binoculars or telescope, a blanket, and head out to see the wonders of the night sky in June.

 Did you know?
 These are some of the best stargazing events this month – but there are many other interesting events and good nights for stargazing all year long.

-June 5 – Penumbral Lunar Eclipse
+June 10 – Annular Solar Eclipse

-To spot another planet this month, keep your eyes peeled on the night of June 12th.
-This night, the Moon and Mars will make a close approach, passing within 2°32′ of each other in the twilight window (depending on your latitude).
+To spot another planet this month, keep your eyes peeled on the night of June 13th.
+This night, the Moon and Mars will make a close approach, passing within 2°48′ of each other in the twilight window (depending on your latitude).

-June 20 – June Solstice & Annular Solar Eclipse
+June 20 – June Solstice